colinferguson81100/CapstoneProjectTemplate/Design/DomainModel.md

 - Emergency fund strategy
 - Drawdown Strategy

-(Note: this is a work in progress.
-This is merely a start; we hope to have some answers sent to Matt answered sometime tomorrow.)
+(Note: this is a work in progress; we plan to gain further insight into our domain model during the design meeting.)